JoshuaMichaelHall-Tech/6-7-coding-challenge/README.md

 - [Getting Started Guide](getting-started.md): Detailed instructions for beginners
 - [Scripts Documentation](scripts/README.md): Complete documentation of all scripts
 - [About the Challenge](ABOUT.md): Philosophy and motivation behind the challenge
+- [Implementation Guide](implementation-guide.md): Detailed guide for the Ruby installer

 ## License